 UK Code of non-broadcast Advertising, Sales Promotion and Direct Marketing (CAP Code).
 The CAP Code is administered by the Committee of Advertising Practice (CAP) and provides a framework of rules that advertisers must comply with when advertising via non-broadcast media such as advertisements in publications and online advertisements.

 Broadcast Advertising Code (BCAP Code).
 The BCAP Code applies to broadcast media such as radio and television.

 Both codes are enforced by the ASA and are available at www.cap.org.uk.

-Data protection is governed by the Data Protection Act 1998 (DPA).
+Data protection rights are governed by the Data Protection Act 1998 (DPA).

 Human Rights Act 1998.